y-zaky/redux-toDo-list/README.md

-This is a ToDo List build with React/Redux.
+This is a fully responsive ToDo List built with React/Redux.

 To update deployment website:  `surge ./`